 I love to paint on canvas because I enjoy the fluidity and build-up of colour and texture.
 Each technique has a different motion.

 I create art because I enjoy the process of discovery and experimentation and also to convey a message.
 I find creativity therapeutic and the ultimate way to explore meaning and balance in my life and surroundings.
 I feel, in many ways, that my works act as a diary of my lifetime, emotions and interests.

-I can be contacted via my website here for exhibiting, commissions and for those interested purchasing an artwork.
+I can be contacted via my email and website here for exhibiting, commissions and for those interested in purchasing artwork.

 I have had an unconventional route into art.
-I feel I am primarily self taught because my environment and life experiences have been my main inspiration.
+Although I have had an art practice education, I feel I am also partly self taught because my environment and life experiences have been my main inspiration.
 As a young girl, I was brought up in London and Plymouth, experiencing the mid seventies and nineteen eighties counterculture.
 I feel I have picked up most of my skills by going to exhibitions as well as watching and talking to other artists.
-My parents who were artists were always wonderful to talk to and discuss art with and living in a variety of cities and travelling abroad in my youth contributed to much of my inspiration and development as an artist.
+My parents who were artists were always wonderful to talk to and discuss art with and living in a variety of cities and traveling abroad in my youth contributed to much of my inspiration and development as an artist.

 My main work was always painting and then I started to write poetry and create short experimental films.

 In the past, I have curated exhibitions and organised poetry readings.
 Some of my illustrated writing has been published in books, magazines and anthologies.

 I have traveled widely and since 2002, I have lived in Liverpool.
 I am married and have two daughters.